For the Territory field, select the country you were in when you created the content.

 Why shouldn’t I pick the country based on how my content looks or where we have the most clients?

-For various reasons, including union or government requirements or brand stance, clients often need content created only in a particular country or region, regardless of how it looks.
+For various reasons, including union or government requirements, clients often need content created only in (or not in) a particular country or region, regardless of how it looks.

 If a buyer purchases something to meet a legal requirement and later finds out it doesn’t, it reflects poorly on Stocksy and could deteriorate hard-earned business relationships and trust.

 Some contributors outside of the US have selected “United States” to attract our US buyers.
-This not only risks our buyers’ trust but is actively self-sabotaging since many of our US clients are seeking content taken outside the US.
+Not only does this risk our buyers’ trust, it's actively self-sabotaging since many of our US clients are seeking content taken outside the US.

 Should I leave it blank so I don’t lose potential sales?

-A client who needs content shot in a specific location will not buy your asset if the territory field is blank.
+This field is now mandatory, so there is no longer an option to leave it blank.
 There are zero downsides to adding the country.
 It only gives you a chance for more sales, not fewer.

 You can find the Territory option in Image Manager in between the shoot date and keywords: